Table of Contents

 eval "$(chamber env $SERVICE)"

-The following environment variables need to be set in the manifest for the deployment.
+The following environment variables must be set in the manifest for the deployment.

-Chamber also needs access to AWS_SECRET_KEY_ID and AWS_SECRET_ACCESS_KEY, however we do not recommend setting those in your pod manifest file.
-It is highly recommended that you use an IAM role based permission method to authenticate with AWS Parameter Store.
-In order to do that, make sure the IAM role assigned to your Kubernetes worker nodes has ssm:GetParameters action enabled.
+Chamber also needs access to AWS_SECRET_KEY_ID and AWS_SECRET_ACCESS_KEY; however, we do not recommend setting those in your pod manifest file.
+It is highly recommended that you use an IAM role-based permission method to authenticate with the AWS Parameter Store.
+To do that, make sure the IAM role assigned to your Kubernetes worker nodes has the ssm:GetParameters action enabled.

 How MetricFire Can Help

-Kubernetes secrets, if managed correctly, can extremely simplify the deployment process.
-You can choose to inject them in your application’s execution environment or read them on the fly using custom built logic.
+If managed correctly, Kubernetes secrets can greatly simplify the deployment process.
+You can choose to inject them into your application’s execution environment or read them on the fly using custom-built logic.

-If you have deployed your Kubernetes cluster in AWS cloud, we highly recommend using the Chamber and AWS Parameter Store integration as it is easiest to get started with and very secure.
+If you have deployed your Kubernetes cluster in the AWS cloud, we highly recommend using the Chamber and AWS Parameter Store integration, as it is the easiest to get started with and very secure.

-Also, you can manage access to Parameter Store using fine grain IAM access with the help of Kiam.
-This will make sure only certain pods in your cluster can retrieve and use secrets from AWS Parameter Store.
+Also, you can manage access to Parameter Store using fine grain IAM access with Kiam's help.
+This will ensure only certain pods in your cluster can retrieve and use secrets from the AWS Parameter Store.
 However, that is a discussion for another time.

 When you need to monitor your Kubernetes setup, try out the MetricFire free trial, or book a demo and talk to us directly.
 A lot of our customers at MetricFire are monitoring Kubernetes clusters - we may have the expertise you're looking for.